BoosterTech/BoosterTech/README.md

 - ⚛️ I’m fascinated by the science of plasma.

 ## 🌐 Website
-Check out my [portfolio website](https://boostertech.github.io/Front-End-Dev-Portfolio/) (available in English, Polish & Spanish) to see my projects and learn more about my work.
+Check out my [portfolio website](https://boostertech.github.io/Front-End-Dev-Portfolio/) (available in English, Polish & Spanish) to see my projects.

 ## 📫 How to reach me
 - **Email**: boostertech@mail.com